 Since I only booked a single journey from Hong Kong Victoria Harbour to Stanley, I spared a good share of the day exploring the sleepy town of Stanley with beautiful beaches and viewpoints.
 If you’re not taking the cruise (or are taking a night cruise instead) the bus from the Central Station to Stanley is a great option too.
 Just remember to sit on the upper deck and you will be treated with a beautiful coastline along the way.

 A popular area to live in, Stanley is known for its relaxed lifestyle and family-friendly destinations.
 Take a stroll along its Promenade and eat at one of the many street cafes and restaurants or relax at the Stanley beach.
 The popular Blake Pier is a good point to click some pictures while in Stanley.

-Walk Along The Central & Western Promenade On Hong Kong Island
+Walk Along with The Central & Western Promenade On Hong Kong Island

-Since the original charm of visiting Hong Kong for any tourist is exploring the impressive skyline in Hong Kong island, a walk along the central and western promenade in the island is a must do during one of the evenings.
+Since the original charm of visiting Hong Kong for any tourist is exploring the impressive skyline in Hong Kong island, a walk along the central and western promenade on the island is a must-do during one of the evenings.
 Start your walk from Admiralty station towards the coast and further to the piers.

 Some of the best pictures of Hong Kong skyline that I managed to capture was at Central & Western Promenade only.

 Visit The Iconic Quarry Bay